 It's a possibility, but I do not have evidence he predicted it.

-Because Alex is full of shit.
+Either way, it doesn't matter because Alex is full of shit.

-The letters had been sent from an address in Tennessee, and because there was just a giant bombing in Boston, a lot of people made a hasty assumption that the attempts to poison these officials were connected.
+The letters had been sent from an address in Tennessee, and because there was just a giant bombing in Boston, a lot of people made a hasty assumption that the attempts to poison these officials were currently.

 But guess what?